Ananth002/Ananth002/README.md

 - ⚙ I like learning new Technology 🔧
 - 🎇 Currently I'm Working on React JS
 - 📲 Occasinally i like to create ui design
-- 🌟 I'm like to Blender and Unreal Engine create a realistic Environment and fantasy model creation
+- 🌟 I'm like to use Blender and Unreal Engine to create a realistic Environment and fantasy model creation
 - 🌌Real-time Software content for unreal Engine Architectural Visualization

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ananth-j-aj/)